 Colleen Schlecht is a social policy researcher committed to building the capacity of organizations and systems that serve children, youth, and families facing adversity.
-As a Researcher at Chapin Hall, Schlecht is dedicated to generating rigorous evidence, and helping systems and agencies apply the evidence to improve outcomes for these children, youth and families.
+As a Senior Researcher at Chapin Hall, Schlecht is dedicated to generating rigorous evidence, and helping systems and agencies apply the evidence to improve outcomes for these children, youth and families.
 She applies quantitative and qualitative research methods to studies and program evaluations targeting solutions for child welfare systems, coordinated early childhood learning and care, disconnected youth, and youth transitioning to adulthood.
 Through research, she provides evaluation and implementation support to federal and state programs and agencies, city agencies, and community organizations, guiding these entities to improve their capacity to deliver services.

 Previously, Schlecht worked on a qualitative study of Chicago’s One Summer Chicago youth employment program and led the formative evaluation of the Department of Labor’s Opportunity Youth Demonstration and Evaluation.
 The latter led to two pilots that provided disconnected youth with employment-focused education and intense career navigation in two cities.
 Schlecht also helped lead the development, distribution, and analysis of the provider survey for the Voices of Youth Count (VoYC) initiative, a national research initiative focusing on the experiences of runaway and homeless youth.
 Prior to coming to Chapin Hall, Schlecht worked at the National Governors Association in Washington, DC.